docbrown1955/marty-public/README.md

 #### Compiler Compatibility Table

 The below table shows the combinations of Platform/Compiler validated with the latest version of `MARTY`.
+For a detailed and up-to-date documentation on how to build `MARTY` on these platforms, refer to the workflow file in the `.github/` folder containing build instructions for each.

 | Platform             | GCC 11 | GCC 12 | GCC 13 | Clang 18 |
 |----------------------|--------|--------|--------|----------|